grparry/Fintilect/cbp-config-api/.cascade/context/CONTEXT.md

 # CBP Config API Context

 ## Project Overview
-This context file defines the specific patterns, rules, and guidelines for the CBP Config API project.
+This context file defines the high-level context and architectural principles for the CBP Config API project.

 ## Service Context
 ### Purpose